SSilence/sum/DeveloperGuide.md

 This is a short introduction in the architecture of SUM.
 This guide is for all who plan to enhance or change SUM.

-SUM uses node-webkit as environment, jquery for the frontend, node for the backend.
+SUM uses nw.js as environment, jquery for the frontend, node for the backend.
 Ensure that you understand the basics of this frameworks.

 BASIC SETUP